 The fencing methods used during a failover are configured as a carriage-return-separated list, which will be attempted in order until one indicates that fencing has succeeded.
 The following two methods are packaged with Hadoop: shell and sshfence.
-For information on implementing a custom fencing method, see the org.apache.hadoop.ha.NodeFencer class.
+For information on implementing custom fencing method, see the org.apache.hadoop.ha.NodeFencer class.

-• sshfence: connects to the Active NameNode using the Secure SHell (SSH) and kill the process.
+• sshfence: SSH to the Active NameNode and kill the process.

-The sshfence option uses SSH to connect to the target node and uses fuser to kill the process listening on the TCP port of the service.
-In order for this fencing option to work, it must be able to use SSH to connect to the target node without providing a passphrase.
+The sshfence option SSHes to the target node and uses fuser to kill the process listening on the service's TCP port.
+In order for this fencing option to work, it must be able to SSH to the target node without providing a passphrase.
 Ensure that you configure the dfs.ha.fencing.ssh.private-key-files option, which is a comma-separated list of SSH private key files.